Grilled Chicken Thighs With Lemon Butter Sauce

 Order the ingredients from your local store for pickup or delivery.
 You'll check out through Instacart.

-How to Make Grilled Chicken Thighs with Lemon Butter Sauce
+How to Make Grilled Chicken Thighs With Lemon Butter Sauce

 -

-Prep the chicken
+Prep the chicken thighs

 -

-Preheat and set up the grill
+Preheat and oil the grill

 -

-Grill the thighs
+Grill the chicken thighs

 -

-Make the lemon butter sauce
+Start the lemon butter sauce

 -